Serious road injuries in the Netherlands

 Below you will find the list of references that are used in this fact sheet; all sources can be consulted or retrieved.
 Via Publications you can find more literature on the subject of road safety.

-[7].
+[9].
 States, J.D.
 (1969).
 The Abbreviated and the Comprehensive Research Injury Scales.
-In: 13th Stapp Car Crash Conference.
-SAE International.
+Proceedings of the 13th Stapp Car Crash Conference, SAE International.

 [11].
 Rijkswaterstaat (2018).
 Eindrapport kwaliteitsverbetering informatieketen verkeersongevallenregistratie.
 Rijkswaterstaat, WVL, Utrecht.